Fred Berger (producer)

 Fred Berger (born May 10, 1981) is an American film producer.
 For producing the musical La La Land (2016), Berger was nominated for the Academy Award for Best Picture, and won the Golden Globe Award for Best Motion Picture – Musical or Comedy and Producers Guild of America Award for Best Theatrical Motion Picture.

 In addition to La La Land, Berger served as a producer on the films The Autopsy of Jane Doe and Taking Chance, and earned his second Oscar nomination for producing A Complete Unknown (2024).
-As of 2016, he is a partner at Automatik Entertainment alongside Brian Kavanaugh-Jones.
+He became a partner at Automatik Entertainment alongside Brian Kavanaugh-Jones in 2016, and subsequently at Range Media Partners when the companies merged in 2023.